cpankaj/keltnerchannel/README.md

 ```

 # License
-This node module is available as open source module under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This node module is available as open source software under the terms of the [MIT License](http://opensource.org/licenses/MIT).